-- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to - Ensure children know that there are adults in the school whom they can approach if they are worried - Include opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse.
+- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to - Ensure children know that there are adults in the school whom they can approach if they are worried - Include opportunities in the PSHRE curriculum for children to develop the skills they need to recognise and stay safe from abuse.

-We will follow the procedures set out by North Lincolnshire Local Safeguarding Children Board (LSCB) and guidance issued by the Department for Education to:
+We will follow the procedures set out by the Children's MARS and guidance issued by the Department for Education to:

-- Ensure we have a nominated Senior Leadership Team member responsible for Safeguarding. - Ensure every member of staff (including temporary, supply and volunteers) and members of the governing body; know the name and understand the role of the designated senior person responsible for Safeguarding. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for Safeguarding. - Ensure that parents have an understanding of the responsibility placed on the Academy/School staff for Safeguarding by setting out their obligations by updating and publishing our policy on the school website annually. - Notify the allocated social worker immediately if there is an unexpected absence of a pupil who is subject to a child protection plan. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely; separate from the main pupil file, and in locked locations. - Follow procedures where an allegation is made against a member of Academy/School staff or volunteer. - Ensure safe recruitment practices are always followed. - Ensure EARLY HELP Process is available to support children who need additional support (the Early Help Strategy can be accessed at www.northlincs.gov.uk/LSCB).
-We will identify learners who require this extra level of support in our school, these are vulnerable children who we will monitor to support their development whilst not at risk of immediate danger or significant risk of harm.
-This includes the additional barriers that exist when recognising abuse of pupils with SEN-D.
+- Ensure we have a nominated Senior Leadership Team member responsible for Safeguarding. - Ensure every member of staff (including temporary, supply and volunteers) and members of the governing body; know the name and understand the role of the designated senior person responsible for Safeguarding. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for Safeguarding. - Ensure that parents/carers have an understanding of the responsibility placed on the academy/school staff for safeguarding.
+This will be done by setting out their obligations, updating and publishing our policy on the school website annually. - Notify the allocated social worker immediately if there is an unexpected absence of a pupil who is subject to a child protection plan. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at Child Protection Conferences.

+- Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely; separate from the main pupil file, and in locked locations. - Follow procedures where an allegation is made against a member of Academy/School staff or volunteer. - Ensure safe recruitment practices are always followed. - Ensure EARLY HELP Process is available to support children who need additional support (the Helping Children and Families(Threshold Document 2016/2020) can be accessed at: